pcawte/AgDev/README.md

 03/07/2023:

-- Corrected` lib/crt/fpftol.src` to remove ZDS pseudo op not supported by fasmg
+- Corrected` lib/crt/fpftol.src` to remove ZDS pseudo op not supported by fasmg and removed other ZDS assembler features that are different in fasmg

 ### To-Do: